vitaly-t/subcount/README.md

 Simple observable, with support for subscriptions counter out of the box.

-Written in TypeScript, and strictly for Node.js
+Written in TypeScript, for Node.js v6 and later.

 ## Rationale